freenas/freenas-docs/userguide/intro.rst

 affect the user interface, so this section lists any functional changes that have occurred since |version| was released.

-.. note:: The screenshots in this documentation assume that your system is fully updated to the latest STABLE version of %brand%
+.. note:: The screenshots in this documentation assume that the system has been fully updated to the latest STABLE version of %brand%
    |version|.
-If a screen on your system looks different than the
+If a screen on your system is not the same as shown in
-   documentation, make sure that the system is fully up-to-date.
-If is is not, apply any outstanding updates.
+   this guide, make sure that all outstanding updates are applied.

 * `Broadcom bge
   <https://www.freebsd.org/cgi/man.cgi?query=bge&sektion=4>`_